anhoop89/PSU-Frontend-Dictionary-App-2023/README.md

 Instructor: Caterina Paun

+# What about:

+This frontend application has been meticulously designed to establish seamless integration with two distinct APIs.
+The core purpose of this integration is to efficiently retrieve data from these sources.
+Our application boasts robust error handling capabilities, ensuring it can gracefully manage data anomalies and automatically retry API requests when required, resulting in a resilient and reliable data-fetching mechanism.

+For data visualization, we have chosen to leverage the Chart.js library, allowing us to create visually appealing and informative charts and graphs, enhancing the overall user experience.

+To provide insights into user behavior, we have implemented the use of cookies and caching mechanisms.
+These tools help us monitor and analyze the most frequently searched words and phrases, which can offer valuable insights for further improvements and optimizations.

+The project is diligently organized within a Git repository.
+This version control system not only helps in tracking changes and managing collaborative development but also ensures the project's security and stability.

+Furthermore, we are pleased to report that the application has been successfully deployed, making it accessible to users and ready for real-world use.

 Our project has been done in the main branch.
 # Dictionary App SETUP
 (All commands are with respect to the ** ROOT directory ** of the project)